calico/basenji/README.md

 ---------------------------------------------------------------------------------------------------
 ### Documentation

-Basenji is under active development, so don't hesitate to ask for clarifications or additional features, documentation, or tutorials.
+At this stage, Basenji is something in between personal research code and an accessible software for wide use.
+The primary challenge is uncertainty what the best role for this type of toolkit is going to be in functional genomics and statistical genetics.
+Thus, Basenji is under active development, and I encourage anyone to get in touch to relate your experience and request clarifications or additional features, documentation, or tutorials.

 - [File specifications](docs/file_specs.md)
   - [BED](docs/file_specs.md#bed)